 Study Abroad For Students

-The primary goal of the Office of Diversity and International Affairs (ODIA) at Tennessee State University (TSU) is to strengthen the global and international dimensions of teaching, learning, research, and service.
+The primary goal of the Office of International Affairs (OIA) at Tennessee State University (TSU) is to strengthen the global and international dimensions of teaching, learning, research, and service.

 - Global and international awareness, knowledge, and proficiency are essential for our students to participate effectively in the 21st century.